-Clarifying the EEO Process in Federal Sector During the past two years, we noticed many federal agencies deviating from a clearly defined, though not stringent, EEO complaint process (see, EEOC MD-110).
-It is important to realize federal agencies control the…
+During the past two years, we noticed many federal agencies deviating from a clearly defined, though not stringent, EEO complaint process.

-“When should I contact a consultant?
+When should I contact a consultant?
 Should I wait until the Agency proposes an action or makes a decision?”
-Also, “Will my union pay associated fees or help me in any other way?”
+What about for an EEO Complaint?

 An EEO Complaint may be settled at any time during the entire process from Informal Counseling (precomplaint stage) to EEOC Hearing.
 Many Complaints are settled between the formal complaint and the Final Agency Decision (Hadley).